Skip to content

 Each processor has different capabilities:

-• Output count and type — 1G Ethernet ports or 10G fiber trunks
+• Output count and type — 1G Ethernet ports, 10G fiber trunks, or both (mixed-output)

 • Pixel capacity — How many pixels each output can drive, varying by bit depth and frame rate